CREATE FUNCTION

 Purpose

-There are two types of user-defined function:
+There are two types of user-defined function in SQL++ for Query:

 • Inline functions are defined using SQL++ expressions.
 They enable you to name and reuse complex or repetitive expressions, including subqueries, in order to simplify your queries.